 This report presents the data as the cumulative average value per user per the time increment you are using (day, week, month).
 The main metric, Lifetime value is calculated using the cumulative sum of the metric value divided by the total number of users acquired during the acquisition date range.
 For example, if you acquired 200 users during the acquisition date range, then Sessions Per User is calculated as follows:

-The following metrics can be seen in the report:
+The following SEO metrics can be seen in the report:

 This report presents an accurate view of the actual revenue potential of every customer that is gained using organic search.